MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-load-balancer-portal.md

 ---

-# Create a MetalLB load balancer using Azure Arc
+# Create a MetalLB load balancer using Azure Arc and the Azure portal

 [!INCLUDE [hci-applies-to-23h2](includes/hci-applies-to-23h2.md)]